mateodevia/quenota-web-dev/README.md

-# back-QueNota
+# QueNota

-Back for the web application "Que Nota", it is an API REST to connect to a MongoDB qith information of students and some courses offer by Universidad de los Andes in Colombia.
+Web application "Que Nota", it is a React app and have also API REST to connect to a MongoDB with information of students and some courses offer by Universidad de los Andes in Colombia.

 ![screenShotQueNota](https://raw.githubusercontent.com/cabeltran10/quenota-web-dev/master/img/queNota.png)